Contact Address Details:

 with parsley.

-dish, do not rely on your first impression.
-There is a delightful
+of this dish, do not rely on your first impression.
+There

-after-taste which suddenly urges you to crave more.
+is a delightful after-taste which suddenly urges you to

-Kefraya will enhance the dips, and any other course which follows.
+Chateau Kefraya will enhance the dips, and any other course

-with chopped salad with croutons.
-Leave space for the prawns with cous
+them with chopped salad with croutons.
+Leave space for the

 I remarked that Lebanese cuisine can tend towards a simple